Improving Long-Range Interactions in Graph Neural Simulators via Hamiltonian Dynamics: Theoretical Properties

 \textbf{Universality.} We start by showing that our \model{}, with state updates in \cref{eq:port_hamiltonian} and Hamiltonian in \cref{eq:hamiltonian} yields a universal model.
 Therefore, \model\ can approximate any given functional $\Phi:\mathbb{R}^{n\times d}\rightarrow \mathbb{R}^{n \times d}$ that maps the initial condition to the solution at time $\tau$.

-\begin{theorem}[Universality of \model{}] Let $\Psi_{\theta}$ be the functional that maps the initial condition $\vx_0,\dot{\vx}_0$ to the solution at time $\tau$ to the ODE defined \cref{eq:port_hamiltonian} and \cref{eq:hamiltonian}.
+\begin{theorem} \rebuttal{Let $\Psi_{\theta}$ be the functional that maps the initial condition $\vx_0 = [\vq_0, \vp_0]$ to the solution at time $\tau$ to the ODE defined \cref{eq:port_hamiltonian} and \cref{eq:hamiltonian}.
 In other words, $\Psi_\theta$ represents \model{}.
-Then, for any map $F:\mathbb{R}^{n\times d}\rightarrow\mathbb{R}^{n\times d}$, which represents the evolution of the system after time $\tau$, there exist a set of parameters $\theta$ such that $\|\Psi_{\theta}(\vx_0,\dot{\vx}_0) - F(\vx_0,\dot{\vx}_0)\|\leq \epsilon$. \end{theorem} The proof is reported in \cref{app:proofs/universality}, along with an in-depth discussion and interpretation for physical simulations.
-As a consequence of the theorem and its proof, \model{} is capable of approximating any functional that maps the time-dependent signal of external forces and geometrical information into the dynamics of the physical system, making it suitable for accurately modeling complex interactions and dynamics in arbitrary graph-structured systems.
+Then, for any $F:\mathbb{R}^{n\times d}\rightarrow\mathbb{R}^{n\times d}$ with compact support, which represents the evolution of the system after time $\tau$, there exist a set of parameters $\theta$ such that $\|\Psi_{\theta}(\vx_0) - F(\vx_0)\|\leq \epsilon$.} \end{theorem} The proof is reported in Appendix~\ref{app:proofs/universality}, along with an in-depth discussion and interpretation for physical simulations.
+As a consequence of the theorem and its proof, \model{} is capable of approximating any functional \rebuttal{with compact support} that maps the time-dependent signal of external forces and geometrical information into the dynamics of the physical system, making it suitable for accurately modeling complex interactions and dynamics in arbitrary graph-structured systems. \rebuttal{ \begin{remark} Compactness in the support of the functional is a common requirement for Universality theorems.
+However, this is not restrictive for physical systems, as it is sufficient to have a limited domain and upper bounds on the physical quantities and energy in the system to satisfy this assumption.
+All these conditions are perfectly reasonable in contained physical simulations.
+See Appendix~\ref{app:proofs/universality} for a more in-depth discussion on this topic. \end{remark} }

 \textbf{Long-Range Information Propagation.} Our next focus is on the information propagation capability of \model, a critical aspect for physical simulations, since reliable modeling hinges on the ability to capture long-range interactions in both time and space.